Jason Upton: Musical career

 In 2002, he released two independent albums, Jacob's Dream and Dying Star, his first to have been recorded in the studio.
 That same year, he recorded "You Are the One" on the collaborative Keith Green tribute album Your Love Broke Through: The Worship Songs of Keith Green.
 In 2003, Upton released the independently recorded live album, Remember.
+The final track on Remember, Fly, has reached and touched many listeners due to the Angel that was recorded singing alongside Jason.
 Also that year, Upton led worship at the Onething Conference.
 Upton released Trusting the Angels in December 2004.

 Great River Road was released through Gotee Records in April 2005, and contained five songs from his independent releases and four new compositions and the song recorded for the earlier Keith Green tribute.
 This album further included a CD-ROM feature of Upton explaining his inspirations for and reasons behind the songs on the album.

 Upton's fourth live album, sixth independent album, and eighth overall album, Open Up the Earth was released in late October 2005.

 Upton's tenth album, Beautiful People, was released in 2007.
 It contained piano songs mixing contemplative pop and epic anthems, and includes "Never Alone Martin", which was inspired by a religious experience of Martin Luther King Jr., who had assured that, at the beginning of the Montgomery bus boycott, he started to receive threatening calls, and once, he prayed to God at midnight, and afterwards, heard the voice of Jesus telling him He would never leave him alone.